braintelligencePL/project-manager-kotlin/README.md

 Improved tests:

 * Unit tests without touching IO.
 Domain is tested with unit tests.
 Idea of `InMemoryRepository` as HashMap.
-* Only the main paths (most important to business) are integration tests because whole business domain was tested with unit tests.
+* Acceptance tests show flow of the app or bounded-context.
-* We also have acceptance tests that are practically similar to above, but shows complete flow of bounded-context.
+* Integration tests are only for most important business value paths because whole domain is tested with unit tests.

 <br>